largecats/spark-notes/glossary.md

 **Row** A generic untyped JVM object type in Spark, holding a collection of different types of fields that can be accessed using an index.

+#### Structured APIs

-**DataFrame** A structured collection of generic objects Dataset[Row] (untyped).
+**DataFrame** A structured collection of generic objects; each record/row is a Row object, so a DataFrame is also a Dataset[Row] (untyped).

 * A DataFrame is an untyped view of Dataset.
 * Python and R only support the untyped DataFrame API.
 * Can let Spark infer schema.

-**Dataset** A structured collection of strongly-typed JVM objects, dictated by a case class you define in Scala or a class in Java.
+**Dataset** A structured collection of strongly-typed JVM objects; the type of each record/row is defined by a Scala case class or JavaBean.

 * Only supported in Scala and Java.
 * Schema must be supplied.